ChenZhongPu/data-structure-swufe/book/src/list/linkedlist.md

 <img src="image/alg-sll-removelast.png" width="80%">

-As we can see, it is a little bit tricky to delete the last node of a singly linked list.
-Since we have to walk though the linked list, the time complexity is \\(O(N)\\).
+As we can see, it is a little tricky to delete the last node of a singly linked list.
+Since we have to walk through the linked list, the time complexity is \\(O(N)\\).
 We will introduce a simpler and more efficient way based on doubly linked lists.

 ---